-- and click Scan for Encoders.
-Right-click 1 The BVMS Scan Wizard dialog box is displayed. - Select the required encoders, select the desired VRM pool and click Assign to assign 2. them to the VRM pool. - Click Next >>.
-3 indicates that the device requires an initial password.
-To set the initial password, enter it in the Password field.
+- Select the required encoders, select the desired VRM pool and click Assign to assign them to the VRM pool. - Click Next >>.

-4. Type in the password for each device that is protected by a password.
 Password check is performed automatically, when you do not enter a further character in the password field for a few seconds or you click outside the password field.

 If the passwords of all devices are identical, you can enter it in the first Password field.
-Then right-click this field and click Copy cell to column.